 Are Blueberries Good for Your Eyes?

 Yes!
 Apart from the sweet luscious juicy taste of blueberries, these tiny little superfoods offer a lot more to your health than just antioxidants.
-These berries are not only a sweet treat but also associates to the reduction of eye fatigue.
+These berries are a sweet treat but also helps in the reduction of eye fatigue.

-One of the highest food sources of antioxidants, Blueberries are considered as one of the healthiest food for your eyes.
+One of the highest food sources of antioxidants, Blueberries are considered one of the healthiest foods for your eyes.
 These tiny berries are packed with nutritious vitamins and minerals, which are necessary for maintaining eye health.

-This particular vitamin is essential in preventing the eyes from inflammation and also protects the eyes from infections.
-Vitamin A is known to protect the eye from dry eyes by contributing the right amount of vitamins in one cup, approximately 24 mg.
+Vitamin A is essential in preventing the eyes from inflammation and also protects the eyes from infections.
+It is known to protect the eye from dry eyes by contributing to the right amount of vitamins in one cup, approximately 24 mg.

-Vitamin E present in these berries prevents the clouding of the eye lens or formation of cataracts.
+Vitamin E present in these berries prevents the formation of cataracts or the clouding of the eye lens or.
 It also consists of anthocyanins, which are also known as flavonoid pigments acting as antioxidants.
-Anthocyanins are said to maintain the general eye health.
+Anthocyanins are said to maintain general eye health.
 It also has the ability to reduce inflammatory eye disease which is caused while living with diabetes.

 - 0 Comments